tnghuay/sales-data-pipeline/setup.md

+This instruction will focus on some key points to set up the pipeline.<br>

 **SET UP S3 BUCKET**<br>

 In this scenario, I use shopmart-sales-data as my S3 bucket.
 Inside the bucket, create the following folders for each stores.
 For example, `store_001` has four subfolder `raw/, processed/, errors/, analytics/` <br>